 Funen: Beaches at Middelfart Marina

 Middelfart Marina is a popular beach for families on the Danish island of Funen.
-There's a small shop and car parking close to the beach, as well as activities and a nice playground for children.
+Besides great sand and gorgeous water, you'll find a small shop and car parking close to the beach, as well as activities and a nice playground for children.
 More or less in the center of Denmark, this beach is easy to find: From Odense, take road E20 (toward Middelfart/Kolding).
-From Kolding, go east on road 161 instead.
+From Kolding, go east on Road 161 instead.

-West Jutland: Nymindegab Strand / Henne Strand Beach
+West Jutland: Nymindegab Strand and Henne Strand Beach

 North Jutland: Bisnap Beach

 Bisnap Beach is near the northern end of Jutland, outside the town of Hals.
 The sheer size alone of this Danish beach makes it worth a visit.
 There are activities for kids, good parking, and even wheelchairs can access this Danish beach easily on a dedicated path to the beach.
 Hals is found easily; it's about 30 km (20 mi) east of Aalborg.

 If you're looking for a peaceful beach walk—just you, the sand, and the ocean—Bildso Beach might be just what you're after.
 It is one of the quieter, smaller beaches in Denmark with greens and nature typical of Zealand.
 Bildso Beach is pretty much of a hidden gem and a real travel secret.
 Parking is convenient, and there's a small convenience store nearby if you want to buy snacks or drinks.
 To get there, drive to Slagelse, the bigger town nearby, and from there follow road 277 for 15 minutes.